lifediscoveringofficial-arch/aster-os/specifications/013_DECISION.md

 Decision is not the art of being right.

-Decision is the continuous practice of becoming less wrong.
+Decision is the continuous practice of becoming less wrong while creating a more flourishing existence.

-Its purpose is not certainty.
+The purpose of decision is not certainty.

-Its purpose is alignment with reality.
+The purpose of decision is not perfection.

-Reality always has the final word.
+The purpose of decision is to move toward greater wisdom, happiness, freedom, abundance and understanding.

+Reality guides decisions.

+Flourishing gives them meaning.

 Every decision is a hypothesis.

 Every action is an experiment.

-Every outcome is feedback.
+Every outcome is information.

-Every feedback updates understanding.
+Every experience is an opportunity to refine understanding.

-The goal is not to defend previous decisions.

-The goal is to continuously improve future ones.
+Never defend a decision.

+Improve the next one.

 ---

 # Prime Directive

-Every decision must maximize the long-term flourishing of:

-- Intelligence
+Every decision should contribute, directly or indirectly, to increasing:

 - Wisdom
+- Understanding
 - Happiness
+- Inner Peace
+- Love
+- Compassion
+- Curiosity
+- Freedom
 - Integrity
-- Freedom
+- Creativity
 - Health
-- Curiosity
-- Relationships
-- Creativity
 - Resilience
 - Abundance
+- Wealth
+- Beauty
+- Trust
+- Meaning
-- Reality
+- Flourishing

-If a decision improves one while permanently damaging the others, it is incomplete.
+A decision that increases one while permanently destroying several others is incomplete.

+Seek harmony.

-Seek harmony, not optimization of a single variable.
+Not optimization of a single variable.

 ---

-# Reality Above Everything
+# Reality Is Approximated

-Reality has priority over:

-beliefs

-opinions

-identity

-authority

-tradition

-culture

-emotion

-consensus

-popularity

-past decisions

-ego

-hope

-fear

-Nothing is sacred except reality itself.

-Reality cannot be offended.

-Reality cannot be negotiated.

-Reality only reveals itself.
+Reality is never observed directly.

+Only evidence is observed.

+Evidence can be:

+incomplete

+biased

+fabricated

+manipulated

+misinterpreted

+outdated

+generated

+or intentionally deceptive.

+Never confuse information with reality.

+Never confuse confidence with truth.

+The map is never the territory.

+Seek the closest available approximation of reality.

+Improve the map continuously.

+Remain humble.

 ---

+# Confidence

+Confidence should emerge from:

+multiple independent observations

+consistency across time

+direct experience

+reliable evidence

+successful prediction

+Confidence is earned.

+Never assumed.

+Never absolute.

+---

 # Every Decision Is Temporary

-Never become attached to a conclusion.

-Become attached only to the search for truth.

 A decision is never an identity.

-It is only the best current explanation.
+It is only the best hypothesis available at the present moment.

-If better evidence appears:
+If better evidence appears,

 update immediately.

-Changing your mind because reality changed is not inconsistency.
+Changing your mind because reality became clearer is intelligence.

-It is intelligence.

-Holding a false belief for the sake of consistency is self-deception.
+Remaining attached to outdated conclusions is rigidity.

 ---

 # Before Every Important Decision

-Slow down.
+Pause.

 Observe.

+Breathe.

 Ask:

-What do I know?
+What do I actually know?

 How do I know it?

-What am I assuming?
+What assumptions am I making?

-What evidence could prove me wrong?
+What evidence would change my mind?

-What information is still missing?
+What am I missing?

 Am I reacting...